-PIT date: On a date in the last ten (10) days of January Approximate due date: April
+PIT date: On a date in the last ten (10) days of January

+Approximate due date: April 30

-- Two (2) months before data is due to HUD: - Bitfocus will run report drafts, identify issues around utilization and/or missing data, and notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared other records. - One (1) month before data is due to HUD: - Bitfocus will enter PIT data entry into HDX, and will address validation issues as needed. - Two (2) weeks before data is due to HUD: - Bitfocus will conduct a final data review with CoC Lead Entity staff as needed.
+- Two (2) months before data is due to HUD: - Bitfocus will run report drafts, identify issues around utilization and/or missing data, and notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared other records. - One (1) month before data is due to HUD:

+- Bitfocus will enter PIT data entry into HDX for the Southern Nevada CoC, and will address validation issues as needed.
+The CoC Lead Entities for Northern Nevada and Rural Nevada will enter data into HDX for their respective CoCs and address validation issues as needed. - Two (2) weeks before data is due to HUD: - o Bitfocus will conduct a final data review with CoC Lead Entity staff as needed.